JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 Each element of the matrix `A` depends on only one element of the matrix `B`.
-In other words, matrix `A` can be created in an element-wise manner from matrix `B`, i.e. we can use broadcasting
+In other words, matrix `A` can be created in an element-wise manner from matrix `B`, i.e. we can use broadcasting.

 ```jldoctest broadcasting_ex
 julia> A = exp.((B .+ 1) .^ 2) ./ 2